j0e1in/pyCryptoTrader/README.md

 # Pull image from gcr
 gcloud docker -- pull gcr.io/docker-reghub/pyct
 # Or use docker-compose to pull
-# Above command is required for the first time to gain access permission to gcr.
 docker-compose push

 # Push image to gcr